Many people wonder what's the difference between a hearing aid and a hearing amplifier.

-Many people who start to lose their hearing instantly think they need a hearing aid because that’s the term they have used or heard before from friends, family, or in advertisements.
+When people start to lose their hearing, they instantly think they need a hearing aid.
 Although hearing aids are great devices and help millions of people each year, they are not the only option when it comes to hearing loss.
-Hearing amplifiers or sound amplifiers are another fantastic tool for people to consider when going through minor hearing loss.
+Hearing amplifiers or sound amplifiers are another fantastic tool for people to consider when dealing with minor hearing loss.
 But how do you know which is best for you?
-Read the information below to give yourself a better idea of what you need based on your experiences.
+Learn more about the difference between a hearing aid and amplifier to give yourself a better idea of what you need.

-Hearing aids are medical devices that can be personally fitted or simply sit on the ear to help hearing loss.
+Hearing aids are medical devices that can be custom fit or simply sit on the ear to help hearing loss.
 Hearing aids tend to be very expensive and are usually much more advanced than hearing amplifiers.
-The biggest difference between Hearing Aids and Hearing Amplifiers are the severity in which they help.
-Hearing Aids are used in more extreme cases of hearing loss, where Hearing Amplifiers are used more for people with mild to moderate or slightly severe hearing loss.
+The biggest difference between hearing aids and hearing amplifiers are the severity in which they help.
+Hearing aids are used in more extreme cases of hearing loss, where hearing amplifiers are used more for people with mild to moderate or slightly severe hearing loss.
 Hearing aids are usually prescribed by a doctor after taking a sound test.

-As explained above, Hearing Amplifiers are used in much less extreme cases of hearing loss.
-These work by picking up noises with a microphone and amplifying the sound into your ear.
-They are adjustable so that you can hear quieter noises when you need to, like hearing aids.
+As explained above, hearing amplifiers are used in much less extreme cases of hearing loss.
+Hearing amplifiers work by picking up noises with a microphone and amplifying the sound into your ear.
+They are adjustable so that you can hear quiet sounds, like hearing aids.
 If you have complete hearing loss, then hearing amplifiers may not be for you.
-Many people use hearing amplifiers because they recognize that their hearing is starting to go, and they just want a little help with simple things such as watching TV.
-To sum it up, hearing amplifiers were created to help with the most common hearing loss type which is high frequency loss.
+Many people use hearing amplifiers because they recognize that their hearing is starting to go, and they just need a little help with simple things such as watching TV.
+To sum it up, hearing amplifiers were created to help with the most common hearing loss type which is high frequency hearing loss.

 If your hearing starts to get worse, you may just need something as simple as a hearing amplifier.
 If you expect that it is something that could be threatening, then you should see an audiologist.
 The doctor will give you a test to let you know what degree your hearing loss you have.
 He will then explain to you whether you are a good candidate for hearing aids.
 If your hearing is not severe then hearing amplifiers may be great for you!